 Inch open your windows because The Grand Rectory is where sea breezes meet country air and you’ll wake recharged, refreshed and regenerated.
 Plenty of bedrooms here, so it’s deep-breath time…

-Bedroom one comes with an en-suite shower room and sleeps four in a superking four poster with day bed and trundle, while bedroom two is a kingsize with a shower room across the landing.
+Bedroom one comes with an en-suite shower room and sleeps four in a superking four poster with day bed and trundle, while bedroom two is a superking.
 Bedroom three offers a superking four-poster with en-suite shower room and bedroom four sleeps four in two singles, a day bed and trundle.

 Outside, there is plenty of grass and garden space in which to hide, seek, roll, cartwheel and otherwise detox from devices.
 Have a go at croquet on the two immaculate English lawns, followed by tea on the veranda that stares wistfully across the fields to the sea.

-Stay out there for supper, with burgers from the barbecue or pizzas fresh from the pizza oven consumed in the courtyard with decked area.
-Head indoors to the games room to play the retro arcade machine and beat the grown-ups at pool and table football.
+Stay out there for supper, with burgers and bangers from the barbecue.
+Head indoors to the games room to beat the grown-ups at pool, and round out the evening with movies on the 46″ TV.